-This guide was prepared by the Standards Australia Committee on Paints and Related Materials to augment the range of Standards dealing with paints for buildings.
+This guide was prepared by the Standards Australia Committee on Paints and Related Materials to augment the range of Standards dealing with paints for buildings and supersede AS 2301-1980, Wood primer, solvent borne, brushing.

 The AS 3730 series will progressively augment existing Standards on paints and replace SAA TR1 Parts 1 to 10-1982, Paints for buildings.